Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 More Brunch Ideas

-If you love Sunday brunch, get inspiration from these easy and delightful brunch ideas:
+Love Sunday breakfast and brunch?
+Get inspiration from these easy and delightful brunch ideas:

 - Easy vegan pancakes three ways with vanilla, blueberry, or banana.